Germany lagging emissions goals despite renewables boom - think tank

 Despite renewable energy reaching a record 46% share in Germany's electricity mix, the greenhouse gas emissions of Europe's biggest economy were around 761 million tonnes last year, missing a target of 756 million tonnes and falling behind the 2020 benchmark of a 40% cut compared to 1990, Agora said.

+Economy Minister Robert Habeck said the figures showed Germany was on the right course with its push for renewable energy with several bills passed last year to accelerate its expansion.

+Habeck said the government was also negotiating an energy efficiency law.
+"The figures show how important it is to work to save energy," he said in a statement.

-Berlin aims to become carbon-neutral by 2045 and to cut 65% of emissions by 2030 compared with 1990, but short-term measures to ensure energy security following Russia's invasion of Ukraine left it behind schedule, Simon Mueller, Agora's director in Germany, said
+Berlin aims to become carbon-neutral by 2045 and to cut 65% of emissions by 2030 compared with 1990, but short-term measures to ensure energy security following Russia's invasion of Ukraine left it behind schedule, said Simon Mueller, Agora's director in Germany.

 Last summer, Germany agreed to allow the reactivation of coal-fired power plants or an extension to their lifespans to compensate for declining gas deliveries.